Judge Susan J. Craighead

 - Get instructions for submitting Working Papers.

 Non-Dispositive MotionsParties must comply with LR 7 when setting motions without argument.
 Working papers should be addressed to Judge Susan J. Craighead and delivered to the Judges' Mailroom.
 (See mailing address above.)
 Please place bulky pleadings and attachments into notebooks with appropriate tabs.

 Dispositive MotionsParties must contact the court to schedule a motion with oral argument.
-Dispositive motions are set on Friday afternoons in one-hour increments.
+Dispositive motions are set on Friday mornings in one-hour increments.
 To request a hearing date, please call or e-mail the bailiff and include the case name, cause number and type of hearing requested.
 The bailiff will check the judge's calendar and respond with available dates and times.
 Parties are encouraged to call the court as soon as possible, as the calendar fills up quickly.
 Please place bulky pleadings and attachments into notebooks with appropriate tabs.